PhilHoff84/side-by-side/README.md

 ## Previews

 In order to see a preview of the video, you need `ffplay`.
-Unfortunately, this cannot be installed as a Python dependency.
+Unfortunately, this cannot be installed as a Python dependency. \
-Instead, you have to download / install it from: <https://ffmpeg.org/download.html>

-Then add it to your `PATH` or place copy the file to the root of this repository.
+Instead, you have to download / install it separately[³](#2-instructions-to-install-python-via-uv-can-be-found-in-their-documentation), and then add it to your `PATH` or place copy the file to the root of this repository.

 ## Development